zkcofficial/zkcofficial.github.io/ei/eo/eog1.md

 Seae'e, firstborn of king Seae, was killed in battle along with his father.
 Prince Eiseae, second born of king Seae, founded the city
 'Eiseae', which he took took as his portion.
 And prince Um'e, only child of king Um, inherited the city of 'Um' as his inheritance.
 ![attachment (32)](https://github.com/user-attachments/assets/4204728d-b788-4e99-8ff5-542f4a72e748)

-Part 2: Rebuilding from the rubble<br>
+Part II: Rebuilding from the rubble<br>
 With new rulers in place and the experiance from previous wars faught by their ancestors, many of the kings sought to foster peace between their lands.
 <p>
 One of these kings in particular, king Im'ea of Seae, was keen to improve relations with his former enemy, king Eiseae of the kingdom Eiseae.
 Through messengers, king Im'ea managed to somewhat smooth relations with king Eiseae, with the two ultimatly deciding that the trade of rescources between the two kingdoms was benificial.
 The kingdom Eiseae provided iron and copper ores, plus a large supply of salmon caught from the resource rich Wuu river.
 This trade flowed south into the metropolotain center of the kingdom Seae, where traders and elites from many lands would congregate. </p>